 At this time the Court is still awaiting the prosecution’s response to a 28 page motion to dismiss the charges.
 While every hearing so far has been packed to the gills with precedent-backed arguments against Brandon’s excessive bail, Judge Vanetta has, thus far, been unmovable and inscrutable, maintaining the $100,000 bail pending a mental health evaluation.
 However, public defender Robin Hammond made several arguments, citing US Supreme Court precedent, that the court cannot legally compel a mental health evaluation, referencing Bryant’s right to privacy and right against self-incrimination.

-Bryant’s mother started a go-fund-me campaign: “Freedom For Brandon Bryant” two weeks ago in an attempt to raise the money for her son’s bail.
+Bryant’s mother started a go-fund-me campaign: “Freedom For Brandon Bryant” shortly after her son’s arrest in an attempt to raise the money for her son’s bail.
 His lawyers argue that the excessively high bail explicitly violates his 8th Amendment right against excessive bail.

 A cursory perusal of the headlines from local media outlets might seem to indicate that Brandon Bryant’s landmark legal case is not the only news story in Missoula.
 But a closer reading of the headlines reveals that many of the most shocking news items published recently by local media connect themselves to the Brandon Bryant affair in some way.
 These items include the ongoing contention over a $16.5 million dollar taxpayer giveaway to Wisconsin millionaire Nick Checota, a highly controversial round of public comment to the City Council on 24 February, and the terrifyingly bizarre lockdown of the downtown area by militarized police originally purported as the result of an armed attack on Missoula Police Officers.
 The Missoula Police Department have since admitted that their response to the spontaneous shattering of a patrol car’s rear window may have been an overreaction.